kamali-lab/kamali-lab.github.io/content/blog/faster-local-llm-assistant.md

 If you read [my previous blog post](../local-llm-assistant), you probably already know that I like my smart home open-source and very local, and that certainly includes any voice assistant I may have.
 If you watched the video demo, you have probably also found out that it's... slow.
 Trust me, I did too.

+Prefix caching helps, but it feels like cheating.
+Sure, it'll look amazing in a demo, but as soon as I start using my LLM for other things (which I do, quite often), that cache is going to get evicted and that first prompt is still going to be slow.

 I started with the easy and expensive way.
 After some more calculations in front of my breaker, I decided that if I use a specific outlet in the kitchen and set a low power limit (260W), I can safely run dual RTX 3090's.
 It got me some really angry looks from my financial advisor, the ability to offload Whisper to GPU, and [Llama 3 70B AWQ](https://huggingface.co/casperhansen/llama-3-70b-instruct-awq) (which is amazing), but it's still just not fast enough:

 {{< video src="/videos/ha-assist-without-rag.webm" width="100%" height="50%" type="webm" >}}